 The Investment Manager expects at least 70% of the Fund to be aligned to the promoted E/S characteristics.
-At least 20% of the Fund will be in Sustainable Investments.

 The Fund is permitted to use derivatives and collective investment schemes to achieve its promoted environmental or social characteristics.
 However, typically most of the investments are expected to be held directly.